Take the time to do your research and hunt for a long-term passive investment strategy for your CPF.

 If you are efficient, you will use your CPF OA last.
 As your oldest money, you should be investing wisely to grow this money.
 Investing is a bumpy ride to wealth, but one that can pay off handsomely as long as you invest properly — stay diversified, patiently avoid trying to time the market, and manage your costs.

 In financial jargon, given the longer time horizon of this money, you can afford to take on the volatility of the equity risk premium to target higher expected returns.
-In any given year, the returns of global markets could be as large as plus or minus 40 per cent.
-Losses are heart-wrenching to experience, but over the long term, investors are rewarded by being diversified in owning the stock of companies that produce the world's goods and services.
+In any given year, the returns of global markets could be as large as plus or minus 40%.
+Losses are heartwrenching to experience, but over the long term, investors are rewarded by being diversified in owning the stock of companies that produce the world's goods and services.

-Since 1970, despite all the craziness in the world, the index had major ups and downs but would have grown in value by +5,204 per cent versus +254 per cent if it were earning a stable 2.5 per cent per annum.
+Since 1970, despite all the craziness in the world, the index had major ups and downs but would have grown in value by +5,204% versus +254% if it were earning a stable 2.5% per annum.
 That means S$200,000 would have grown into over S$10.5 million.

-Fifty-one years sounds long, but if you are 40 today, you will likely see five more decades, and you will want your CPF to be there with you, all the way.
+Although 51 years sounds long, if you are 40 today, you will likely see five more decades, and you will want your CPF to be there with you, all the way.

 What to do today, for a better tomorrow

-Endowus.com, as the first digital adviser for CPF, has exclusive access to low-cost index funds that track the MSCI World and S&P 500 managed by Vanguard.
-With a diversified, passive strategic asset allocation, Endowus' 2020 CPF portfolios returned +15.7 per cent for 100 per cent equities, and +6.7 per cent for 100 per cent fixed income, outperforming the average returns of CPFIS-included funds by 2.2 per cent and 0.4 per cent, respectively (Endowus Research, Refinitiv-Lipper report for CPF, March 16, 2021, Past performance is not indicative of of future performance).
+Endowus, as the first digital adviser for CPF, has exclusive access to low-cost index funds that track the MSCI World and S&P 500 managed by Vanguard.
+With a diversified, passive strategic asset allocation, Endowus' 2020 CPF portfolios returned +15.7% for 100% equities, and +6.7% for 100% fixed income, outperforming the average returns of CPFIS-included funds by 2.2% and 0.4%, respectively.
+(Source: Endowus Research, Refinitiv-Lipper report for CPF, 16 Mar 2021.
+Past performance is not indicative of of future performance)